kimbalinski/kimbalinski/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on learning
+- 🔭 I’m currently working on not losing my mind
 - 💬 Ask me about my pitbulls
 - 😄 Pronouns: she/her